SmarterApp/RDW_Documentation/tools/README.md

     * `Format rows` - so the macro can show/hide rows
 * Changes to the template workbook may need to be repeated in copies.
 * Things to work on:
-    * ( ) Improve instructions.
+    * Improve instructions.
-    * ( ) Collect and emit ReportGrades data.
-This has not been done because no subjects other than the predefined Smarter Balanced ELA and Math support the printed reports (ISRs).
+    * ReportGrades.
+Only Summative overall text is collected because no subjects other than the predefined Smarter Balanced ELA and Math support the printed reports (ISRs).
+        * Improve usability.
+        * Extend to include claim text.
+        * Extend to include ICA and IAB.

 ### Assessment Package Files